About the Species

 Male striped dolphins can reach lengths of about 9 feet and weigh up to 350 pounds, while females can reach up to 8 feet and 330 pounds.
-They have a small to medium-sized, robust, sleek body with a long, defined beak and round forehead (known as a melon).
+They have a small to medium-sized, robust, sleek body with a long, defined rostum and round forehead (known as a melon).
 This species has 43 to 50 pairs of small, sharp, conical teeth in the upper and lower jaws.
 Their dorsal fin is hooked, tall, and located mid-back.

 Striped dolphins are known for their distinct and striking coloration pattern, which includes bold, thin stripes that extend from the eye to the flipper and another set of stripes down the side of the body to the anal region.
 This unique coloration distinguishes the striped dolphin from other cetacean species and is the origin of its common name.

 Striped dolphins are usually found in tight, cohesive groups averaging between 25 and 100 individuals, but they have occasionally been seen in larger groups of up to several hundred and even thousands of animals.
-Within these schools, there is a complex system of individuals that may be organized by age, sex, and breeding status.
+Within these groups, there is a complex system of individuals that may be organized by age, sex, and breeding status.
 Striped dolphins rarely associate with other species of whales, dolphins, and seabirds.

 Their surface behavior is often characterized as sociable, athletic, energetic, active, and nimble with rapid swimming.
 They can often be observed breaching, roto-tailing (a circular motion using the tail while jumping out of the water), jumping, and leaping 20 feet above the surface.
-In the eastern tropical Pacific, field biologists and fishermen call striped dolphins "streakers" because they avoid vessels by rapidly swimming away.
+In the eastern tropical Pacific Ocean, field biologists and fishermen call striped dolphins "streakers" because they avoid vessels by rapidly swimming away.